 Early Misty Mornings

 My journey began at 5 am and I was greeted by mist and fog in the city.
+(Yes, being a travel photographer is not as fun as it sounds.)
 While I had earlier decided to venture out a little later in the day, the blue misty aura was too beautiful to resist and I set out to capture the beauty of Europe’s financial capital.
 As I walked along the edge of the river, I started composing from different angles – a task that was no lesser than a small workout!

 Zurich is a treat full of postcard locations.
-Right from the Swiss Alps and their reflection that can be seen in the water, the rivers that silently make their way through the city, the Baroque architecture that adorns the banks of the rivers, narrow cobbled streets, and the coloured guild houses, all add to the experience.
+Right from the Swiss Alps and their reflection that can be seen in the water, the river that silently make its way through the city, the Baroque architecture that adorns the banks of the rivers, narrow cobbled streets, and the coloured guild houses, all add to the experience.

 I took the above photograph from the Lindenhof hill, a small hill within the city providing wonderful views of the city.
 I shot this photograph just as the last rays of the setting sun set the top of the city ablaze.
 The fiery golden hue is one of the reasons that sunset is my favourite time to photograph a city.
 I often arrive about two hours before sunset on good spots like these to setup my tripod and camera and be ready for the best shot.